 7. Build your professional network

 Networking is an excellent way to build relationships with other counselling professionals, seek out new job opportunities, and improve your skills and expertise.
 Don’t wait until you are studying for a masters in counselling or qualified to grow your professional network.
 You should start building your network at the earliest opportunity, ideally before you enrol in a masters in counselling.
 As mentioned above, joining professional counselling organizations can be an excellent way to connect with people in the industry and share ideas and methods.
 You can also build your professional network by attending conferences and connecting with people on social media platforms like LinkedIn.
+There are even some sites from where you can purchase LinkedIn recommendations to boost your profile.

 8. Get to know your clients